McNerdius/TailBlazor/Source/wwwroot/content/build.md

 All in all, using the NPM Task Runner takes little effort and Just Works, without injecting long-running tasks into the `.csproj`/`.targets` build files.
 :::

 ---

-## Using VS Code

-See the [tailblazor-templates](https://github.com/McNerdius/TailBlazor-Templates/tree/main/Templates/SingleProject/TailBlazorWasm/.vscode){target="_blank"} repo to see launch tasks/configs for various project types.
-It's a bit more robust than the `watch.ps1` script but pretty involved.

----